bueckerlars/obsidian-note-mover-shortcut/README.md

 ## Configuration
 - Target Folder: In the plugin settings, you can specify the target folder where notes should be moved.
-- Hotkey: The default hotkey for moving is Ctrl+Shift+M. You can customize this in the settings.

 ## Usage
 1. Open Note: Open the note you want to move.
-2. Execute Command: Press the configured hotkey (Ctrl+Shift+M by default) or invoke the command through the command palette.
+2. Execute Command: Execute the command `Move note to configured folder` from the command palatte or configure a shortcut

 ## Contributing:
 This plugin is open-source.
 Contributions are welcome!